Container Gardening Tips For SuccessContainer gardening offers many advantages:

 However, if you have an ideal pot with no hole, set a pot inside the container and cover the top with loam.

-Container plants have the same environment and must share the same light and water requirements.
-Some plants are not suitable for container gardening.
+Container plants have the same environmental requirements and must share the same light and water needs as their in-ground cousins.

+As a result, some plants are not suitable for container gardening.
 Fast-growing plants, for example, quickly outgrow their pots.
 Plants that like moist soil will soon wither and die.

 Almost any plant will thrive in a container (provided it's a suitable container).
 Here are just a few container gardening tips for success in choosing plants: